 Fixed cap on CEGEP enrollment

-Recently, the government introduced a cap on the total number of students who can be enrolled to study in English at a given CEGEP.
+Although there are no restrictions on who can receive English schooling in a CEGEP, the government recently introduced a cap on the total number of students who can be enrolled to study in English at a given CEGEP.

 This cap on enrollment applies to public and private English CEGEPs, whether they are subsidized by the government or not.
 It also applies to French institutions that have English-language programs.